Vattiyoorkavu Assembly constituency: Election results

-Niyamasabha election 2021
+2021

 Percentage change (±%) denotes the change in the number of votes from the immediate previous election.

-Partywise Results

-Niyamasabha By-election 2019
+2019 by-election

-Due to the election of the sitting MLA K. Muraleedharan as the MP from Vatakara (Lok Sabha constituency), Vattiyoorkavu Constituency went to bypoll in 2019.
-There were 1,97,570 registered voters in Vattiyoorkavu Constituency for this election.
+Due to the election of the sitting MLA K. Muraleedharan as the MP from Vatakara Lok Sabha constituency, Vattiyoorkavu Assembly constituency held a by-election in 2019.
+There were 1,97,570 registered voters in Vattiyoorkavu Assembly constituency for this election.
 V. K. Prashanth won by 14,465 votes in the subsequent election conducted in October 2019.

-Niyamasabha Election 2016
+2016

-There were 1,95,239 registered voters in Vattiyoorkavu Constituency for the 2016 Kerala legislative assembly Election.
+There were 1,95,239 registered voters in Vattiyoorkavu Assembly constituency for the 2016 Kerala Legislative Assembly election.

-Niyamasabha Election 2011
+2011

 There were 1,75,398 registered voters in the constituency for the 2011 election.